matn7/CS-Notes/src/main/java/basic_java/README.md

 ### `==` vs `equals`

-- `==`: check whether object are the same (point to the same place in memory, the same object).
+- `==`: Check whether object are the same (point to the same place in memory, the same object).
-- `.equals()` : when compare content of objects.
+- `.equals()`: When compare content of objects.

 ### Class Loaders

-- A Java class is made up of a number of custom classes (written by programmers) and core classes (which come pre-packed with Java).
+- A Java class is made up of a number of custom classes (written by programmers) and core classes, which come pre-packed with Java.
 - When program is executed, JVM needs to load the content of the needed class.
 - JVM uses class loader to find the classes:
     - **Bootstrap Class Loader**: Loads all the Java core files.